ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 Each node runs separately in its own runtime environment.
 Nodes can communicate with other nodes within the same process, in a different process, or on a different machine.

-:doc:`Client libraries <About-Client-Libraries>` provide APIs that allow the node to interface with other nodes, even if other nodes are not written in the same language.
+:doc:`Client libraries <About-Client-Libraries>` provide APIs that allow the node to communicate with other nodes, even if other nodes are not written in the same language.

 ROS nodes communicate through interfaces.
-Learn more: :doc:`Interfaces-Topics-Services-Actions`
+See :doc:`Interfaces-Topics-Services-Actions`.

 Discovery
 ^^^^^^^^^